QubesOS/qubes-doc/configuration/http-filtering-proxy.md

         sudo /rw/config/tinyproxy/proxyctl.py update

    The update command starts proxy processes and adjusts the iptable rules to allow for proxy traffic for each running AppVM from the filtering files list.
-   For each stopped AppVM the proxy is killed.
+   For each stopped AppVM, the proxy is killed.

    Check that proxy is started and the `pid` field of the show command is a number: